pathikrit/metarest/README.md

 assert(json.toString == jsonStr)
 ```

-You can similarly use [Spray's JSON](https://github.com/spray/spray-json) formatters:
+You can similarly use [Spray's JSON](https://github.com/spray/spray-json) formatters by using the `ResourceWithSprayJson` annotation:
 ```scala
 import com.github.pathikrit.metarest.annotations.{ResourceWithSprayJson => Resource}
 ```